Searching the Indexed Data

 Searching One or More Views

 You begin the Discover process by selecting a Refinery view to search in the drop-down list.
 Typically you select one view, and if desired, you can add views to the search using the Add Index Pattern option.
-The following screen shows a Discover result set of 24 records for the view cloud-iso-region-1 and the Add Index Pattern option to add a second view cloud-iso-region2.
+The following screen shows a Discover result set of 24 records for the view cloud-iso-region-1

 The following screen shows how adding the second view with the data for region 2 returned more results with the additional records for the second region:

+Note the +1 after the view name of the breadcrumb trail at the top of the window to denote that there is an additional view in the search.
 You can clear any selected additional views and return to the single view by clicking Clear Index Patterns.

 The multi-view feature is helpful in cases where similar data is organized using different views.
 For example, users might have a view for live log data, and another view for historical/static, log data that was archived to cloud-storage weeks or months before.
 Some organizations might have unique views of similar data for a specific team or region.
 With multiview, you can select one view in the drop-down list (the primary view), and select additional views using Add Index Pattern.
 The Discover will then search across all selected views for the specified criteria and time range.